 census_tract– Census Tract, identified by 11-digit census tract GEOID

 cbg– Census Block Group, identified by 12-digit census block group GEOID

-The most fine-grained boundary type we currently offer is the 10-min walk isochrone, which is the boundary that encompasses the walkable area within 10 min of a parcel or address.
+The most fine-grained boundary type we currently offer is the 10-min walk isochrone, which is the boundary that encompasses the walkable area within 10 min of a zoom 19 quadkey (a map file with side length ~75m).
 By providing features aggregated at this fine-grained level, users with addresses or geographic coordinates can add hyper-local features to their models.